Jersey Village, Texas: Local government

 Jersey Village has a home rule charter and a council manager form of government.
 The city manager acts as the city's chief executive officer.
 The council, consisting of the mayor and five elected members, serves as the city's legislative body and votes on matters related to city government.
 The mayor and each council member have two year terms.
 Each member is limited to four terms as mayor, council member, or both.
 The mayor votes if the city council has a tie vote.
 The city manager has no voice in the city council; the city manager attends all council meetings and provides advice.
 The city manager manages all city affairs assigned to the city manager by the charter, implements city council directives, and ordinances.
 The city manager also manages and directs the city organization and employees.
 As of March 2017, the city manager is Austin Bleess.

 The council meets during the third Monday of each month at 7:00 PM in the auditorium of the Civic Center, which is located at 16327 Lakeview Drive.
 The city government, through its City Secretary, Lorri Coody, posts the council agendas 72 hours in advance on the city website and on its official bulletin board in the city.
-As of May 2021, the Mayor is Bobby Warren and the elected Council Members are Michelle Mitcham (Mayor Pro Tem), Drew Wasson, Sheri Sheppard, James Singleton, and Jennifer McCrea.
+As of May 2021, the Mayor is Bobby Warren and the elected Council Members are Michelle Mitcham (Mayor Pro Tem), Drew Wasson, Sheri Sheppard, Connie Rossi, and Jennifer McCrea.
 Each Council Member is also appointed as a liaison to various city boards and commissions.
-Council Member Mitcham is assigned as Liaison to the Recreation and Events Committee, Council Member Sheppard is assigned as Liaison to the Golf Course Advisory Committee, Council Member McCrea is assigned as liaison to the Building Board of Adjustment and Appeals, and the Zoning Board of Adjustment, Council Member Singleton is assigned as Liaison to Tax Increment Reinvestment Zone Nos.
+Council Member Mitcham is assigned as Liaison to the Recreation and Events Committee, Council Member Sheppard is assigned as Liaison to the Golf Course Advisory Committee, Council Member McCrea is assigned as liaison to the Building Board of Adjustment and Appeals, and the Zoning Board of Adjustment, Council Member Rossi is assigned as Liaison to Tax Increment Reinvestment Zone Nos.
 2 and 3, and Council Member Wasson is assigned as Liaison to the Planning and Zoning Commission and the Capital Improvements Advisory Committee.
-As of 2020 the Chief of Police is Kirk Riggs.
+As of February 2024 the Chief of Police is Danny Keele.
 Jersey Village Fire Department provides firefighting and EMS services to city residents.
 As of 2008 Mark Bitz serves as the Fire Chief.